iRemotech

 That is the biggest architectural gap.

-If your clients, accounts, or workflows need real iPhones, the right alternative is not just “another Android cloud phone.”
+When clients, accounts, or workflows need real iPhones, the relevant comparison is no longer just “another Android cloud phone.”

 It is a real-device system built around hosted physical iPhones.

 In practice, that usually means a dedicated production lane for phone farm for Instagram.
-Use phone farm for TikTok instead when the workflow is TikTok-led.
+Phone farm for TikTok documents the same real-device model for TikTok-heavy operations.

 That keeps the comparison anchored to the actual device model instead of flattening every option into the same category.